Welcome to the Chamber of Mines

 Mining industry overview

-In the 44 years of its existence, the Chamber of Mines of Namibia has grown to a membership of 104 members (as at 31 December, 2013) and represents the interests of all major mining and exploration companies active in the country.
+In the 45 years of its existence, the Chamber of Mines of Namibia has grown to a membership of 105 members (as at 19 September 2014) and represents the interests of all major mining and exploration companies active in Namibia.